crawftv/beautiful-jekyll/_posts/2018-11-30-Chess-Openings-for-Beginners.md

 ---
-title: Chess openings for Beginner
+title: Chess openings for Beginners
 subtitle: A Statistical Approach
 ---